 - store account statement

-- letter from a GP
+- letter from a GP or hospital

 - letter from a school or tertiary institute